EPCCed/APT-python4hpc/lectures/02/README.md

 # ...where were we?

-Performance implications of standard Python interpreter:
+Performance implications of default Python interpreter (CPython):
-- Overheads from type checking & stack-based execution through VM
-- Limited optimisations during compilation into Python bytecode
+- Very limited compiler optimisations when generating bytecode

+- PVM execution overheads:
+    - ubiquitous type checking
+        - generally costly
+        - can especially kill loop performance
+    - function calls expensive

+---

+# ...where were we?

 Fast numerical computing:
 - Use NumPy arrays (statically typed, fixed size)

 - Use efficient array access syntax to minimise creation of temporaries

 - Don't use explicit `for` loops that iterate over NumPy array elements

-- Use overloaded array operators (`+`, `-`, `*`, `/`, `**`) and other [`ufuncs`](https://numpy.org/devdocs/reference/ufuncs.html)
+- Use overloaded array operators (`+`, `-`, `*`, `/`, `**`) and other NumPy [`ufuncs`](https://numpy.org/devdocs/reference/ufuncs.html)
-  - If available, try dedicated functions provided by NumPy, SciPy, etc.
+    - Enables vectorisation

-- NumExpr can speed up array expressions by minimising temporaries and optimising cache usage
+- NumExpr can speed up array expressions by minimising temporaries, optimising cache usage, and vectorisation

+- Use dedicated functions provided by NumPy, SciPy, etc.

 - Interface Python with Fortran/C/C++ code compiled into machine code by importing functions from shared library (many options, looked at `ctypes`)

 ---